msea1/MiscCode/Travel/test.md

 No announcement.
 No info.
 They rebooked without telling us.
 Then United says there's Alaska room.
 Alaska says no. Back to United and wait behind a family of like 7 for like 20 fucking minutes.

 Turkish continues to offer nothing.
 Alaska and United friendly and helpful as possible.
 United gives $40 in food vouchers for basically no reason.

+We dawdle a bit too much given that we aren't checked in to actual seats.
+I realize it in time, but Robert (per usual and hey, foreshadowing!) doesn't share my mild alarm.
+He moseys to finish his beer, then forgets his boarding pass!

 Then overbooked standby express sitting next to death himself _Istanbul Atatürk Airport Bakırköy Turkey 40.975, 28.818_